It’s Later than We Think

 The Hidden Paws

-Which animal would you compare yourself to and why?
 I guess cats.
 If I am to make any comparison then cats.
 For starters I can sleep like cats sleep.
 For long, long periods.
 I am a real stickler for routine the way cats are.
-I like to think I go where I am needed, like…
+I like to think I go where I am needed, like cats.
+The cats I have had the joy of…

 Margaret’s Magic

-What is your middle name?
-Does it carry any special meaning/significance?
 We were big on middle names in my family.
 Many used their middle name as their first name.
 I was not too hot on my middle name.
 It seemed so boring and so old fashioned.
-I guess when I knew it was my grandma’s…
+I guess when I knew it was my grandma’s name I felt more warm towards it.
+She was a strong…

 Learning to hear birdsong

-What experiences in life helped you grow the most?
-“St David of Wales famously reminded us ‘Do the little things’” It was a summer of contrasts, fearful imaginings and new beginnings.
+It was a summer of contrasts, fearful imaginings and new beginnings.
 I met a man.
 A real man.
 My tumultuous and never should have happened marriage was dispersing into an empty painful divorce.
-We couldn’t…
+We couldn’t be amicable as we never had been.
+My goal now was to finish the nurse training I never should have…

 My brother’s suicide

-Describe a phase in life that was difficult to say goodbye to.
 Perhaps because there is no goodbye it was the hardest.
 Worse still anyone who has experienced this tragedy knows you piece together your own goodbye with what ifs, regrets, disbelief.
 And for a long time all this shapes the narrative backwards.
-You doubt…
+You doubt if you ever knew him, the truth, how he was.
+Every photograph…

 Ashes to Ashes

-ASHES to ASHES I have grown to like the humbling of ashes on my forehead.
+I have grown to like the humbling of ashes on my forehead.
 The chance to speak up in silence the charcoal cross carved on my forehead as my blonde hair caresses.
-And to look around to see who else is saying today ‘ I am God’s child’ And that is the most…
+And to look around to see who else is saying today ‘ I am God’s child’ And that is the most important thing.
+I…

 Forgiveness the best gift